solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 From the **Logs** page it is possible to query the activity log from the samples provided.

-TODO: Fix broken images

-![This image demonstrates a sample query of the Activity Log from the Logs tab of the Azure Portal.]

-![This image demonstrates the query results from the opened sample.]

 As shown above, MySQL data logs will generate a table with a specific schema of which KQL can be used to facilitate analysis.
 Consult [the documentation][Flexible Server Audit Logs] for more information.

-## Application monitoring

-TODO

 ## Error Logs